iMage101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file hello the same as olleh’s mode
+This is a script that creates a directory called my_dir with permissions 751 in the working directory